Structure Changes for League Play for 2025-2026 Season

 If you and/or your child are not able to commit to the expectations of competitive hockey, you may wish to explore NSDMH Recreational hockey.

-OVERVIEW OF EVALUATIONS & COMPETITVE TRYOUT PROCESS
+OVERVIEW OF EVALUATIONS & COMPETITIVE TRYOUT PROCESS

 It is the players/parent’s responsibility to check the NSDMH website and/or Team Snap for their next scheduled session, as new lists may be posted following each session.
 All information will be posted to the website and/or Team Snap.
 We will attempt to provide all players at least 24 hours advance notice of their next ice session; however, this may not always be possible.